INT-Calutt/buddy/README.md

 # Buddy

-Buddy - a fun open source cmd+b interface to OpenAI’s API
+Buddy - a fun open source cmd+b interface to OpenAI’s API.

 We got tired searching both the chat and playground tabs of OpenAI every time we had a quesiton, and quite annoyed when the free research preview did not work for a day.
 We searched for a simple interface to the chat API and found many payed extensions that sell buckets of queries for some $/mo, which there is not way we were gonna use, so we just built this.